CardenesMa/112-TermProject/README.md

 ## Adder
 The adder module does exactly what it sounds like it does.
 It takes two signals, `a` and `b`, and adds them together, normalizing the frequency to the maximum allowed at the bit depth of the project.

+## Note: The openMixerData and s.txt are for debugging and visualizing the waveform in the mixer.
+If something goes wrong, let me know and use that to post a picture of the waveform!